MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 - **Community Showcase**: Players can go to their Profile page to select up to five of their favorite plants for their "Showcase."
 These showcases are then displayed on the Community page, where other players can view them and "like" them, which awards the showcase owner 5 gold.
 This requires updated Firestore security rules (see Section 3.1).

 - **The Park**: The Park is a small, tranquil area that serves as a place for players to relax and see one of their plants in a different environment.
+It also serves as the entry point for the Plant Beauty Contest.

+- **Plant Beauty Contest**: A real-time multiplayer mini-game where players can enter their plants.
+The game proceeds in rounds, with players voting for the best-looking plant.
+The winner receives a special cosmetic prize.
+The feature uses a single Firestore document to manage the game state in real-time for all participants.